IIIF/api/source/api/presentation/3.0/index.md

 ##### id

 The URI that identifies the resource.
-It is _RECOMMENDED_ that an HTTP URI be used for all resources.
-URIs from any [registered scheme][iana-uri-schemes] _MAY_ be used, and implementers may find it convenient to use a [UUID URN][rfc-4122] of the form: `"urn:uuid:uuid-goes-here-1234"`.
-Resources that do not require URIs _MAY_ be assigned [blank node identifiers][rdf11-blank-nodes]; this is the same as omitting `id`.
+It is _RECOMMENDED_ that an HTTPS URI be used for all resources.
+The value _MUST_ be a string.

  * A Collection _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.
  * A Manifest _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.
  * A Sequence _MAY_ have an id and _MUST NOT_ have more than one.
  * A Canvas _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
-The Canvas's JSON representation _SHOULD_ be published at that URI.
+The Canvas's JSON representation _MAY_ be published at that URI.
- * A content resource _MUST_ have exactly one id unless it is embedded in the response, and it _MUST_ be the http(s) URI at which the resource is published.
+ * A content resource _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which the resource is published.
  * A Range _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
  * An AnnotationCollection _MUST_ have exactly one id, and it _MUST_ be an http(s) URI.
  * An AnnotationPage _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.